 89. Lois Lowry wrote The Giver when her father was beginning to lose his memory.

-90. And finally I return to my salon to take you to the very end of the 1990s, when the United States spent around $100 billion dollars to prepare for Y2K.
+90. The United States spent around $100 billion dollars to prepare for Y2K.

 And we're all still alive to talk about it.

 To learn more about the '90s, check out this video we did all about it: